s-m-quadri/search-research/README.md

 ## Contribution

 Contributions are welcome!
-If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. ~@SuyashAtkane
+If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+## Credits

+This project is contributed by @SuyashAtkane

 ## License